electrode-io/electrode/packages/electrode-archetype-react-app/README.md

   start_url: "/"
 }
   ```
-  Manifest gives you control over how your web app is installed on user's home screen with `short_name, name and icons` properties.
+  Manifest gives you control over how your web app is installed on user's home screen with `short_name, title and logo` properties.
 You can also specify a starting path to launch your app with `start_url` property.
 Manifest defines how your app appears to the user and more importantly how they can launch it.
 ##### 2. Cache
 ```
 cache: {